jxx/earth-yxk/tropes.md

 * Elonites.
 Unknown to the rest.

 Stories / epics
+* Fist contacts all over the place for centuries as small communities begin to expand, Civ style.
 * Zheng He expedition from north to south - or the other way.
 Invasion force?
 * A field zoological expedition researching donkey-sized ducks in Fugo when merkians arrive for the first time in decades.
 They bear dox and news of the coming expedition.
 * The 1(2?3?)-year land journey across the Americas.
 Start in early fall, get to equator by midwinter then outrun spring to the other pole.
 Getting stuck on the way.